Southern Hush Puppies are truly magical and delicious.

 The two were made for each other!

-- Can these be baked instead of fried?
+• Can these be baked instead of fried?
 Absolutely!
-They will be more like corn bread, but still very delicious.
+They will be more like cornbread, but still very delicious.
 Simply spray a mini muffin pan with cooking spray, and then fill the cups about 2/3-full and bake at 400°F for 20 minutes, until inserted toothpick comes out clean.

+Just look at these!
 Splitting one open while they are still warm is sublime.

-Are you craving homemade hush puppies yet?
+Are you craving them yet?

 Ready to make the best seafood accompaniment in the world?
 Go for it!!